Aktharnvdv/Aktharnvdv/README.md

 🚀 I'm a passionate Machine Learning Engineer with 4 years of experience, specializing in large custom model creation, training, and implementing cutting-edge research papers using PyTorch.

-🔭 I've contributed to the development of data pipelines and predictive models using Kafka-pyspark and transformers for Shura elections in October 2023.
+🔭 I've contributed to the development of data pipelines and predictive models using Kafka-pyspark and transformers for Shura elections in Oman in October 2023.

 ## 👨‍💻 Technical Expertise